Why Do Dogs Lick You? Strange Dog Behaviors and What They Really Mean

-If they're staring at something like a wall it's best to get them checked out by a vet.
+If they're staring at something like a wall, it's best to get them checked out by a vet.
 They could be suffering from seizures or cognitive dysfunction.

 Crying After Eating

-If your dog is crying a few minutes after eating, it's a sign that you should make to trip to the vet.
+If your dog is crying a few minutes after eating, it's a sign that you should make a trip to the vet.
 This behavior typically shows some kind of pain or discomfort with the dog's teeth, neck or gut.